aghris/Monuments-Recognition/README.md

-This project was done during my internship Advanced Analytics Engineering Center (AAEC), it is located at the faculty of of Computer Science and Mathematics (FSKM UiTM), Shah Alam, Malaysia.
+This project was done during my internship at Advanced Analytics Engineering Center (AAEC), it is located at the faculty of of Computer Science and Mathematics (FSKM UiTM), Shah Alam, Malaysia.

 # Goal of the project